Alphabetical lists of Irish names and meanings – www.Irishwishes.com

 Sláine – (SLAH-nye or SLAHN-nuh) “good health”; used in medieval times by the MacNamaras and O’Briens.
 Slany.

 Sorcha – (SOO-ruh-ka or SOHR-e-khuh) Old Irish=sorchae “bright, radiant.”
-Popular from the Middle Ages to present.
+Popular from the Middle Ages to present and a particularly popular Irish girl names in the 1800s.

 Tara – (TAH-ra) “tower”; Old Irish=Temair.
 In legend, Temair was wife of Eremon, leader of the ancestors of the Irish, Sons of Mil.
 Temair gave her name to the hill of Tara, the traditional seat of Irish kingship.
 Teamhair (TOHR).